 Our response is, it’s a wise approach.
 Here's why.

-Matched design—Your furnace is designed to run with a corresponding air conditioner.
+Matched design—Your furnace.
 This can help better energy efficiency and performance.

 Technology advancements—There have been a lot of recent advances in HVAC technology, especially in energy efficiency, air filtration and quiet operation.
 You’ll have these advantages all year when you upgrade both units.